LightningPeach/lnd-gc-deploy/README.md

    ```
    You should create a password for the wallet.

-   If you don't have a bitcoin wallet type that you don't have a seeds (n).
+   If you don't have a bitcoin wallet, type that you don't have seeds (n).
-   You will get you [seed words](https://en.bitcoinwiki.org/wiki/Mnemonic_phrase).
+   You will get your [seed words](https://en.bitcoinwiki.org/wiki/Mnemonic_phrase).
-   **You need to keep seed words in secret and save if somewhere to restore or transfer you wallet.**
+   **You need to keep seed words in secret and save it somewhere for wallet recovery or moving to a new device.**
    You can also create a password for seed words if you want.

-   If you already have a bitcoin wallet type seed phrase if you want to use all balances from your wallet in the lnd.
+   If you already have a bitcoin wallet and want to use all balances from your wallet in the lnd, type your seed phrase.

-   After creating wallet exeit from the container:
+   After creating wallet exit from the container:
    ```
    exit
    ```